titumozammel/execution-excellence-system/README.md

 Even a sound strategy can fail in execution when:

-- priorities compete,
+- priorities compete;
-- decisions are unclear,
+- decisions are unclear or delayed;
-- dependencies create waiting,
+- dependencies create waiting;
-- capability is fragmented,
+- capability is fragmented;
-- execution conditions are weak,
+- execution conditions are weak;
-- work is repeatedly reworked,
+- work is repeatedly reworked;
-- coordination breaks down,
+- coordination breaks down;
-- constraints remain unresolved,
+- constraints remain unresolved;
-- accountability is unclear,
+- accountability is unclear;
 - learning does not translate into adaptation.

 The visible problem may appear as: